The world's GREATEST desserts – how many British favourites made the list?

 nelea33/Shutterstock

 While the exact origins of churros are unknown, the recipe was popularised in Spain and Portugal before being spread around the world by traders and settlers.
-Now, churros are popular everywhere from Latin America to Southeast Asia.
-It’s easy to see why; to make them, long, star-shaped tubes of choux pastry are deep fried until golden on the outside and fluffy on the inside.
-They're then finished with sugar or cinnamon sugar and served with chocolate or condensed milk sauces, which is either drizzled over or served on the side, for dipping.
+Now, churros are popular everywhere, from Latin America to Southeast Asia.
+To make them, long, star-shaped tubes of choux pastry are deep fried until golden on the outside and fluffy on the inside.
+They're then sprinkled with sugar (or cinnamon sugar) and served with chocolate sauce or condensed milk sauce for drizzling or dipping.

 34. Gulab jamun, India